ncbi/blast-cloud/_posts/2015-06-09-available-blastdbs-gcp.md

 The following BLAST databases are available in Google Cloud Storage (GCS) (data as of December 6, 2018).
 You can obtain an updated list of BLAST databases by running `update_blastdb.pl --showall pretty --source gcp`.

+If working on GCP, you can get these BLASTDBs following these instructions:
+* if you have BLAST+ installed, see [Get NCBI BLAST databases](https://www.ncbi.nlm.nih.gov/books/NBK537770/) in the BLAST+ user manual.
+* Otherwise, if you have docker, follow [these instructions](https://github.com/ncbi/blast_plus_docs#show-blast-databases-available-for-download-from-the-google-cloud-bucket)

 |Name    |Title                |Size (GB)|Last updated|
 |--------|---------------------|---------|------------|
 GPIPE/10090/106/GCF_000001635.24_top_level|Mus musculus GRCm38.p4 [GCF_000001635.24] chromosomes plus unplaced and unlocalized scaffolds|   1.3150|2016-06-22